jbcodeforce/tvpt-docs/docs/patterns/api_mgt/index.md

 On the left side (green boxes), the consumers of the API register to a Developer portal to get all the metadata about the API they want to consume.
 They register their applications as API subscribers.
 Their applications can run on the cloud or on-premise.

 For Travelport's Rail Services, the API Gateway services would be colocated with the target Rail Services to reduce latency.
 These would be deployed as <em>StatefulSet</em> on an OpenShift cluster, which means as a set of pods with consistent <em>identities</em>.
 Identities are defined as:
 - <b>Network</b>: A single stable DNS and hostname.
 - <b>Storage</b>: As many VolumeClaims as requested.
 The StatefulSet guarantees that a given network identity will always map to the same storage identity.

 The API Gateway acts as a reverse proxy, and exposes the `Booking APIs`, enforcing user authentication and security policies, and handling traffic monitoring, rate limiting, and statistics.
 The API Gateway can also perform transformations and aggregate various services to fulfill a request.

 The Developer Portals can be separated, or centralized depending on API characteristics exposed from different clouds (for example different Developer Portals for internal and external APIs).
 In the example above, the portal is deployed on the Cloud Provider as a container inside an OpenShift cluster.
 The Analytic service is also a StatefulSet and gets metrics from the gateway.

-The figure above also illustrates the rail services are accessing remote consolidators and this traffic can also go to the API gateway.
+Rail services for Travelport are accessing remote consolidators and this traffic can also go to the API gateway.
 Those services will also integrate with existing backend services running on-premise, whether they are deployed or not on OpenShift.

 The management service for the API management product is running on-premise in the diagram above to illustrate that it is a central deployment to manage multiple gateways.